Italian immigration to Belgium: Italian community

-Unlike other migrant workers, like the Moroccans or Turks, the Italian community in Belgium is very well integrated into Belgian society.
 The Italo-Belgians occupy roles of the utmost importance; the Queen of Belgium Paola Ruffo di Calabria or the former Prime Minister Elio Di Rupo are examples.

 According to official statistics from AIRE (Register of Italians residing abroad), in 2012 there were approximately 255,000 Italian citizens residing in Belgium (including Belgians with dual citizenship).
 According to data from the Italian consular registers, it appears that almost 50,000 Italians in Belgium (i.e. more than 25%) come from Sicily, followed by Apulia (9.5%), Abruzzo (7%), Campania (6.5%) and Veneto (6%).

 There are about 450,000 (about 4% of the total Belgian population) people of Italian origin in Belgium.
 The community of Belgians of Italian descent is said to be 85% concentrated in Wallonia and in Brussels.
 More precisely, 65% of Belgians of Italian descent live in Wallonia, 20% in Brussels and 15% in the Flemish Region.

 The Italian community would be the most numerous in Belgium, together with the Moroccan one, and also the oldest.
 The Italian community in Belgium is integrated into Belgian society.
 The sectors mainly occupied by Italians residing in Flanders are commerce, transport, accommodation and catering.
 In Brussels, Italians are more attracted to the administrative, social and health sector, while in Wallonia they turn more to industry and construction.